-- text The text to parse. - index The index at which to start parsing. - num The maximum number of parameters to parse; if 0, all parameters are parsed. - defaults The default values of the optional parameters.
+- text The text to parse. - index The index at which to start parsing. - num The maximum number of parameters to parse.
+If 0, all parameters are parsed; if 1, the entire parameter string is parsed as a single parameter, regardless of commas. - defaults The default values of the optional parameters.